einride/sage/README.md

 #### Makefiles / Mage namespaces

-To generate makefiles, an `init` method needs to exist in one of the magefiles where we call the `mgmake.GenerateMakefiles` method.
+To generate makefiles, an `init` method needs to exist in one of the sagefiles where we call the `mgmake.GenerateMakefiles` method.

 ```golang
 func init() {